Benny Gaughran (footballer, born 1915)

 Bernard Michael "Benny" Gaughran (29 September 1915 – 20 September 1977) was an Irish soccer player during the 1930s.
 Gaughran won the League of Ireland title with Bohemians in 1935–36.
-His Bohemian teammates included Harry Cannon, Plev Ellis, Fred Horlacher and Billy Jordan that season, and Gaughran was top scorer with 15 goals in 21 league games.
-In his 39 appearances that season in all competitions, he netted 32 times.
-In 1936, Gaughran was part of the team who broke a record by winning the fifth league title of the free State League Championship by defeating Cork 4–1, and Gaughran scored the third and fourth goals of the game.

 Gaughran later went on to play professionally for Celtic, Southampton, Sunderland, Rochdale and Dundalk.

 Playing career

 Early career

 When Gaughran was young, he played Gaelic football for St. Laurence O'Tooles and subsequently took up rugby with O'Connell Schools, where he had great possibilities as a full back.
-Gaughran's main sport was rugby until 18 years of age when he played his first game of Association Football.
-While with O'Connell Schools he played for Leinster against Connacht in a schools' junior interprovincial.
+Gaughran's main sport was rugby until he was 18, when he played his first game of Association Football.
+While with O'Connell Schools, he played for Leinster against Connacht in a schools' junior interprovincial.
 He later joined Clontarf, where he played a few games for them.
+Before his time with the Bohemians, he played six matches for a junior team in the Phoenix Park, scoring 36 goals for them.

 Charlie Harris, the Bohemians' trainer succeeded in inducing him to take up Association Football.
 Gaughran believed that his rugby training gave him a good grounding for soccer and that "if one could kick an oval ball accurately there should be no great difficulty in learning how to control a round one."
-After a few games with Bohemians' Leinster League team he made his debut for their Free State team against Waterford at Kilcohan Park and very soon attracted the attention of a number of cross-channel clubs.
-Arsenal were very keen to sign him towards the close of the 1935–36 season and sent their chief scout to sign him but they were unsuccessful.
+After a few games with Bohemians' Leinster League team, he made his debut for their Free State team against Waterford at Kilcohan Park and very soon attracted the attention of a number of cross-channel clubs.

-Bohemians was not his first soccer club, as he played 6 matches for a junior team in the Phoenix Park, scoring 36 goals for them.
+His Bohemian teammates included Harry Cannon, Plev Ellis, Fred Horlacher and Billy Jordan that season, and Gaughran was the top scorer with 15 goals in 21 league games.
+In his 39 appearances that season in all competitions, he netted 32 times.
+In 1936, Gaughran was part of the team who broke a record by winning the fifth league title of the free State League Championship by defeating Cork 4–1.
+Gaughran scored the third and fourth goals of the game.

+Arsenal were very keen to sign him towards the close of the 1935–36 season, and sent their chief scout to sign him, but were unsuccessful.

 Interest from UK clubs

 At the start of the 1936–37 season, there was interest in Gaughran from several UK football clubs, including Arsenal, Wolverhampton Wanderers, Burnley, Blackburn Rovers and Manchester United.
-Scouts from Manchester United came over to vet Gaughran, were satisfied and made arrangements to sign him, with Louis Rocca, United's Chief Scout, travelling over to Bray in November 1936 to complete the deal.
-Rocca was disappointed to arrive to Dublin to discover that Glasgow Celtic's representative, Johnny Paton, had stepped in and topped United's offer and brought Benny Gaughran to Glasgow after tentative terms were agreed on.
+Scouts from Manchester United arrived to vet Gaughran, and were satisfied enough to make arrangements to sign him.
+Louis Rocca, United's Chief Scout, travelled to Bray in November 1936 to complete the deal.
+Rocca was disappointed to arrive in Dublin only to discover that Glasgow Celtic's representative, Johnny Paton, had stepped in and topped United's offer, bringing Benny Gaughran to Glasgow after tentative terms were agreed.
 In fact, Celtic were watching Gaughran's progress for 13 months and when news began to filter through of other clubs' interest, Celtic acted promptly.